yozaman-coder/Group-2---Package-Manager/CustomerRegistrationMVC/TRAVELEXPERTSDB!!README!!.txt

-USE THIS SQL TO UPDATE DATABASE
+USE THIS SQL TO UPDATE DATABASE.
+We should probably make one sql file that does the entire database and drops the old database so that Jolanta does not have to copy and past our stuff and drop and remake the database.
 ///////
 ALTER TABLE Customers
 ADD Password nvarchar(50);